 Initial Impressions of the coach cabin

 NOTE: I did not take any photos of the First Class cabin, or the lavatories.
-As mentioned, I have already scheduled a trip in First in about a week, and will do a detailed review with photos.
-Both Daniel and Rocky (links above) reviewed the F cabin, so please read their posts if you want to see the front cabin now.
+As mentioned, I have already scheduled a trip in First in about a week.
+I plan a detailed review with plenty of photos.
+Both Daniel and Rocky (links above) reviewed the F cabin; please read their posts if you want to see the front cabin now.

 There are a lot of things to like about the Dreamliner.
 Among them, besides the new plane smell: the larger overhead bins, the adjustable lighting, and the availability of both a power port and USB charger at each seat at seatback level.
-This is a big improvement, as it avoids the problem of getting your feet entangled in and/or tripping over your charger plug, as well as fighting with a tight space to get the plug in the socket in the first place.
+I really like this improvement, as it avoids the problem of getting your feet entangled in and/or tripping over your charger plug.
+Plus, you don’t have to fight a tight space to get the plug in the socket in the first place.